Do-It-Yourself (DIY) Installation for Delgard Aluminum Fences

 - Lay out area with stakes and string, with the string located at the outside edge of posts.
 Mark post hole locations at intervals specified in the detailed instructions.

-- Place a Post in its posthole, aligning its outer side with the string, then insert the rails of a fence section completely into the post.
-Fence sections can be raked to comply with a sloping grade.
+- Place a Post in its post hole, aligning its outer side with the string, then insert the rails of an aluminum fence panel completely into the post.
+Aluminum fence panels can be raked to comply with a sloping grade.
 At corners, fence rails must be mitered at 45 degrees.
-Fence sections can be trimmed for shorter sections, with the rails notched properly to fit the posts.
+Fence panels can be trimmed for shorter sections, with the rails notched properly to fit the posts.
 Install the next post, inserting the fence section rails fully into it.
 Fasten posts to rails with the included self-drilling screws.

 - Continue Installation, following the same procedures, working carefully and checking fence alignment behind your current position regularly.